mozilla/fathom-fox/README.md

 ## Vectorizer

-Once you've labeled your corpus, you'll need a file of feature vectors you can feed to the trainer.
+Once you've labeled your corpus, you'll need a file of feature vectors you can feed to the [training commandline tool](https://mozilla.github.io/fathom/training.html#running-the-trainer).

 1. Open the Vectorizer from FathomFox's toolbar button.
 2. Give the Vectorizer a list of your labeled pages' filenames.